jasonmcboyd/Environment/chocolatey.md

 `choco sources add -n environment -u <username> -p <azure-devops-pat> -s <azure-devops-feed>`

 - Replace the end of the Azure DevOps feed url `v3/index.json` with `v2`.
-- The Azure DevOps PAT must have read permissions for the **Package** scope.
+- The Azure DevOps PAT must have read permissions for the **Packaging** scope.

 # Packages